NVIDIA-AI-Blueprints/aiq-research-assistant/docs/evaluate.md

 ## Analysis and Diagnostics

 ### Interactive Analysis Notebook
-After running your evaluation, use the [AIRA Evaluation Tutorial Notebook](../notebooks/aira_evaluation_tutorial.ipynb) to:
+After running your evaluation, use the [AI-Q Evaluation Tutorial Notebook](../notebooks/aira_evaluation_tutorial.ipynb) to:
 - **Load and analyze** your evaluation results interactively
 - **Visualize metrics** across different evaluators and experiments
 - **Compare performance** between different configurations
 - **Identify patterns** in model behavior and evaluation scores
-- **Generate diagnostic insights** for improving your AIRA workflows
+- **Generate diagnostic insights** for improving your AI-Q workflows

-The notebook provides pre-built analysis functions and visualization tools specifically designed for AIRA evaluation outputs.
+The notebook provides pre-built analysis functions and visualization tools specifically designed for AI-Q evaluation outputs.

 ## Troubleshooting